-"When the production and design department was one department, the designer brought a design that had a technological change in the performance and composition of the shoe, and the approach to the shoe was completely different - the construction was completely different from what they used to work and it required a new production line and new equipment.
-This line became so successful that gradually most of the production changed to this method " (senior development expert)
+"When production and design were a single department, the designer brought a design that had a technological change in the performance and composition of the shoe.
+The approach to the shoe was completely different … and required a new production line and new equipment.
+This line became so successful that gradually most of the production changed to this method." (senior development expert)

-The distancing of the producers from the end consumers kept them away from the ability to identify their needs and therefore the ability to offer them a new value proposition.
-Manufacturers are disconnected from tools that can allow them to offer an independent identity to the customers.
+The distance between producers and consumers prevents them from identifying needs and offering a new value proposition.
+Manufacturers lack tools that allow them to offer an independent identity to customers.

-3.2 Secondary insight: Difficulties in the designer's ability to distribute influence their ability to increase production quantities and accordingly prevent the growth of small enterprises.
+3.2 Secondary insight: Designers’ distribution challenges affect their ability to increase production.
+This prevents growth of small enterprises.

-Most of the local designers use the same suppliers and distribution methods, they produce the same product segment in the same production methods.
-Multiple products of similar value create congestion in the local market, which does not allow growth without investing in additional resources.
+Most local designers use the same suppliers, distribution methods, and production methods, resulting in similar products.
+This congests the local market, preventing growth without additional resource investment.

-Designers in Israel who are typically a 'one men show', do not have enough time and money to create an efficient distribution network and reach broader target audiences beyond the local market.
-The distribution and marketing areas of these designers are often not based on business and professional knowledge.

-The distribution of the designers depends on their ability to invest in the development of an online shop, working with distributors, the ability to maintain a physical store and selling through local fairs.
+Designers in Israel lack sufficient time and money to create efficient distribution networks and reach beyond the local market.
+Their distribution and marketing are often not based on professional business knowledge.
+Distribution depends on their ability to invest in development of an online shop, work with distributors, maintain a physical store, and sell at local fairs.
 Their distribution is mainly to local markets.

-"What designers need is help with advertising, ' Shuphuni ' (the largest footwear fair of Israeli shoes) gives them a big opportunity as a window display" (small manufacturer).
+"What designers need is help with advertising. ' Shuphuni ' (the largest fair of Israeli shoes) gives them a big opportunity as a window display." (small manufacturer).

-"The main obstacle to growth is lack of audience, and going abroad is a much more complex operation" (entrepreneur of local shoe fair)
+"The main obstacle to growth is lack of market.
+Going abroad is a much more complex operation" (entrepreneur of local shoe fair)

-The inability to reach a wider audience does not allow designers to increase production quantities because this is an action that poses a risk to the existence of the business.
-The reliance of footwear manufacturers on the distribution capabilities of their customers, the designers, led them to disconnect from the ability to influence the production quantities of the plant.
+Inability to reach a wide market prevents designers from increasing production.
+The reliance of footwear manufacturers on the distribution capabilities of designers prevents them from influencing factories’ production quantities.

-3.3 Secondary insight: The ability to identify the commercial reality of the industry and the market is significant to create cooperation and innovation.
-Lack of business skills is often used as a barrier to radical innovation.
+3.3 Secondary insight: Identifying commercial and market realities is necessary for cooperation and innovation.
+Managers lack business and professional knowledge, leading to nonprofitable investment decisions and preventing innovation.

-The knowledge infrastructure of the small factories is mainly a professional infrastructure for footwear.
-The managers of these factories are people of workmanship or craftsmanship and usually, do not have business and professional management knowledge.
-This leads to investment decisions that doesn't end up in return of investment.

-Example 1: Manufacturer A invested in purchasing an advanced cutting machine.
-The machine and the software increased the quality of the product and improved the development process, but they were unable to return the investment due to lack of sufficient production.
+Example 1: Manufacturer A invested in an advanced cutting machine and software.
+This increased product quality and improved the development process, but did not return the investment due to lack of sufficient production.

-Example 2: Manufacturer B invested in creating a website for direct sale to customers.
-After the site was built, the manufacturer discovered that it had to invest in digital marketing, costs that were higher than its capabilities and which he did not consider in deciding to build a site.
+Example 2: Manufacturer B invested in creating a website for direct sale to customers, but the costs of digital marketing were higher than the website’s capabilities.

 4. From a factory to a workshop

-Key insight: The model of mass production is not economic for a workshop that produces in small series.
+Key insight: The mass production model is not economically feasible for a workshop that produces in small series.